 Before you take another action as the new Chief of Staff in your Organization, planning is as important as you already know.
-But how do you plan the first 90 days effectively as a Chief of Staff?
+But here is what your first 90 days as chief of staff will look like.

 After decades of use in the military, politics, and Fortune 500 firms, the role of Chief of staff is now catching on in the modern fast-paced world.
 Chief of Staff is becoming a more common position in a variety of governmental, corporate, and nonprofit organizations.

 Many chief executives require a Chief of Staff (CoS) who performs duties beyond those of an executive assistant (EA) to ensure the smooth operation of the office.

 A CoS is responsible for supervising internal operations and directing special projects, as well as managing the executive’s priorities.

 According to Chief of Staff, Lisa Hovey, “My job is to help define our top priorities and to make sure everyone understands what they are.
 Especially in our environment, people move fast and we can get unintentionally silo’d.
 I manage communication and collaboration—ensuring that the right connections are being made across the organization where they matter most.”

 What exactly does a chief of staff do?